Starbix/twofactor_agb/README.md

-# twofactor_test
+# twofactor_agb

-Dummy 2FA provider to test ownCloud's 2FA
+Dummy 2FA provider to prompt for ToS